Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 - The President vetoed the original version and sent it back to Parliament for revision.

 - On 1 April 2026, Parliament approved a revised version with a two-thirds majority.
-It now sits with the President, who can sign it, veto it again, or refer it back to the Constitutional Court.

 The NHR tax regime has been replaced.
 The original Non-Habitual Resident regime closed to new applicants at the end of 2023.
 A successor regime ("NHR 2.0" / IFICI) exists but is narrower and targeted at specific qualified professions and scientific research.
 Portugal's tax position for foreign residents is still competitive within Europe, but it is no longer the headline tax-haven story it was in 2018.